CircleCI-Public/config-preview-sdk/docs/executors.md

 2. Use YAML anchors to achieve some reuse.
 3. Declare an executor with the values you want, and invoke it in your jobs.

-With an executor declaration your configuration might look something like:
+With an executor declaration your configuration might look something like the example shown below:

 **Without executors**
 ```yaml